oktadev/okta-blog/_source/_posts/2018-02-01-secure-aspnetcore-webapi-token-auth.md

 With OAuth 2.0 client credentials, authenticating a client app is two-step process: first, the client sends its API credentials (a client ID and secret) to an authorization server that returns an access token.
 Second, the client sends a request to the API with that access token and the API verifies it and either authorizes the call or rejects it with a `401 Unauthorized` response.
 In this tutorial, you'll use Okta to manage your OAuth 2.0 server and rely on Okta's default authorization server to create access tokens using API credentials (aka: client credentials) also created by Okta.

-## Install .NET Core 2.0
+## Install .NET Core 5.0

-For this tutorial, you'll be using version 2.0 of the .NET Core framework to create a .NET Core MVC application that will be the client, and a .NET core Web API that the client will call.
-To make sure you have .NET Core 2.0 installed, you can open a command window and run:
+For this tutorial, you'll be using version 5.0 of the .NET Core framework to create a .NET Core MVC application that will be the client, and a .NET core Web API that the client will call.
+To make sure you have .NET Core 5.0 installed, you can open a command window and run:

 ```sh
 dotnet --version
 ```

-Ensure that you see `2.0.0` in the output.
+Ensure that you see `5.0.0` (or higher) in the output.
 If you don't, you can install it from [here](https://dot.net/core).

 I will be running everything from Visual Studio Code, but it can easily be done from Visual Studio if you have access to that.